 With gratitude to Joe’s loved ones

-Robert E. Noyes, Sara Baty Noyes, Matt Noyes, Tom J. Noyes, Elizabeth Noyes Trunkey, John Noyes, Lori Noyes Norton, Tami Noyes Wiegand, and Donna Davis Flynn.
+Robert E. Noyes, Sara Baty Noyes, Matt Noyes, Tom J. Noyes, Elizabeth Noyes Trunkey, John Noyes, Lori Noyes Norton, Tami Noyes Wiegand, and his fiancée Donna Davis Flynn.

 Other kind supporters

-My sincere appreciation also extends to The Hudson Reporter, The Marines’ Memorial Association, The Boeing Company, and Squadron Posters who created a B-17 poster in honor of the Joe Noyes Crew.
+My sincere appreciation also extends to The Hudson Reporter, The Marines’ Memorial Association, The Boeing Company, and the awesome folks at Squadron Posters, who created a special 95th Bomb Group Heritage Poster in honor of the Joe Noyes Crew.